1Password vs Sticky Password: which one’s better?

 Both 1Password and Sticky Password are zero-knowledge password managers, meaning that they have no access to your vault.
 However, unavoidably, they still collect certain personal data.
 The silver lining here is that the pair’s privacy policies are pretty reasonable and nothing too outrageous.
 Moreover, both are forthcoming about how and what they log.

-Similarly, Sticky Password also toes the line in this aspect.
-To start, its data collection complies with its home country Czech Republic’s Privacy Act as well as European Union’s GDPR.
-Among other things, it collects IP addresses, email addresses, device identifiers, operating systems and browser types, and payment information.
+Similarly, Sticky Password also adheres to this standard.
+To start, its data collection complies with the Czech Republic’s Privacy Act and the European Union’s GDPR.
+Among other things, it collects IP addresses, email addresses, device identifiers, operating systems, information about web browsers’ types, and payment information.

 Third-party security audits